Never lose grandma's email again

 All contacts including any new ones on your Mac that you didn’t have on your iPhone will sync via iCloud.
 You can access the contacts from the Contacts app on your Mac.

 Note: If you have an iPhone with iOS 5 or later, you don’t have to connect your iPhone to your Mac to sync.
 You can sync when both devices are connected to the same WiFi network.
 However, you’ll need to connect your devices with a cable to set up syncing via WiFi and then turn on the syncing via WiFi option.

 How to Use AirDrop to Sync Contacts From iPhone to Mac

-AirDrop is an application on Apple devices that allows you to send items wirelessly to a nearby Mac or other iOS device.
-You can share contacts, documents, videos, photos, map locations, websites and more.
+AirDrop is an application on Apple devices that allows you to send items wirelessly to a nearby Mac or other iOS devices.
+You can share contacts, documents, videos, photos, map locations, websites, and more.